konfortes/Hyena/README.md

 ![hyena](./public/hyena.jpeg)

-Hyena is a telegram bot that helps to digest visual and vocal input into Notion's GTD inbox.
+Hyena is a telegram bot that helps digesting visual and vocal input into Notion's GTD inbox.

 ## Environment Variables